ryanrodemoyer/ManagerREADME/README.md

 ### 3-14 days
 - Complete first pull request.
 - Explain relevant pipelines and the CI/CD process.
-- Demonstrate the work item tool and how to find items to work on.
+- Demonstrate the work item management tool (Azure DevOps, etc.) and how to find items to work on.
 Employee works with manager to find relevant work items.
-Do not assin complex or challenging work items that will require significant assistance from Manager or others.
+Do not assign complex or challenging work items that will require significant assistance from Manager or others.

 ### 15-30 days
 - Complete 2-3 additional pull requests.